 You Have a Right to Compensation

 Some people are hesitant to file an uninsured claim for their car accident.
 However, it's critical that you not feel this way if it's the only coverage available.
 You pay monthly premiums for this protection, and it's important that you use it.
-When you work with the car accident attorneys at Keller and Keller, we will exhaust every avenue of compensation to ensure you make a full recovery.
+When you work with the car accident lawyers at Keller and Keller, we will exhaust every avenue of compensation to ensure you make a full recovery.